Multiplier bootstrap of tail copulas with applications: Proofs

 for $j=1,2$.
-Since the functions $g_{n,t}$ are increasing in $t$ the $G_n^{(j)}$ are VC-classes with VC-index 2.
-Thus by Lemma 11.21 in \cite{kosorok2008} both classes satisfy the bounded uniform integral entropy condition (\ref{BUIE}).
-Proposition 11.22 in \cite{kosorok2008} shows that $\mathcal{F}_n^{(3)}$ has the same property and by the discussion at the beginning of this paragraph (\emph{i}) is satisfied.
+Because the functions $g_{n,t}$ are increasing in $t$, the $G_n^{(j)}$ are VC classes with VC index 2.
+Thus, by Lemma 11.21 in Kosorok \cite{kosorok2008}, both classes satisfy the bounded uniform integral entropy condition (\ref{BUIE}).
+Proposition 11.22 in Kosorok \cite{kosorok2008} shows that $\mathcal{F}_n^{(3)}$ has the same property, and by the discussion at the beginning of this paragraph, (\emph{i}) is satisfied.